Immunohistochemistry (IHC) - Detection and Identification of Infectious Disease Processes in Surgical Pathology (Online CE Course)

 • Chromogenic Substrates

-• ALL epitopes require some form of heat or enzyme retrieval.
+• True or False: All epitopes require some form of heat or enzyme retrieval.

-• The histologist should always ADD tissue section adhesive to the flotation bath when using positive-charged slides.
+• True or False: The histologist should always add tissue section adhesive to the flotation bath when using positive-charged slides.

-• The horseradish peroxidase (HRP) enzyme is derived from the root of the AGAVE plant.
+• True or False: The horseradish peroxidase (HRP) enzyme is derived from the root of the agave plant.

-• Infectious Disease Entities: Antibodies and Reagents used in Immunohistochemistry (IHC)
+• Infectious Disease Entities: Antibodies and Reagents Used in Immunohistochemistry

 • Antibodies